dernae/MachineLearning_Supervised/README.md

 Overall, the Random Forest Classifier Model performed the best, the accuracy and precision scores are high (above70%).
 Naive Random Oversampling Model and SMOTE Oversampling Model performed the worst, The accuracy score and cummulative precision scores are very low (below70%).
-Even though the Ensemble AdaBoost Classifier had accuracy, The results were biased and only accurate for one outcome.
+Even though the Ensemble AdaBoost Classifier had a high accuracy score, The results were biased and only accurate for one outcome.
 I would recommend using the Random Forest Classifier Model for ML analyses such as predicting credit risk.